Title: Battle Ready

 “Talk to us, McKay,” O’Neill prodded.

-“It’s still accessing,” Meredith murmured.
+“It’s still assessing,” Meredith murmured.
 “He’s a bit different than what the system has been exposed to—I expect it’ll respond to him much like it did that Navy SEAL you had in here three years ago.”

 “Maybe a little more than,” Rampart said neutrally.
 “Sheppard went from the Basic Recon Course and straight into SERE training.
 He’s an elite combat asset, Meredith, and entered the Corps with a black belt in Krav Maga—which was one of the reasons his degrees didn’t dissuade us from recruiting him for special operations.”